JCVI members concerned Covid booster decision ‘political, not clinical’

 “There have been disagreements about the value of booster jabs,” one JCVI insider said.
 Another suggested No 10 is “hanging on to something that looks vaguely good and vaguely positive”.

-Senior government health sources insist that double jabbing all Britons remains the priority ahead of booster jabs – but Professor Jonathan Van-Tam, likening the programme to campers who prepare against an incoming storm, said it was “better to put some extra guy ropes” on the tent now than to “wait until it’s the middle of the night and it’s howling with wind and rain”.
+Senior government health sources insist that double jabbing all Britons remains the priority ahead of booster jabs, but Professor Jonathan Van-Tam, likening the programme to campers who prepare against an incoming storm, said it was “better to put some extra guy ropes” on the tent now than to “wait until it’s the middle of the night and it’s howling with wind and rain”.

-It’s expected that surges in cases of Covid, flu and other respiratory illness could make for a “bumpy [winter] at times”, England’s chief medical officer told a Downing Street briefing on Tuesday.
+It’s expected that surges in cases of Covid, flu and other respiratory illness could make for a “bumpy [winter] at times”, England’s deputy chief medical officer told a Downing Street briefing on Tuesday.
 “We are in an active phase [of the pandemic] still.”

 JCVI sources said it was right to offer booster jabs to the immunocompromised, amounting to roughly 500,000 people in Britain, followed by the clinically vulnerable.
 But for other eligible groups, such as those in their 50s, it remains unclear what further protective benefits will be acquired against severe disease and death, they said.

-“If the signal the government is trying to send is that a booster for over-50s – in the already vaccinated – can prevent the range of pressures on the NHS this winter forcing some restrictions to contain infections, then that’s simply wrong,” one of the JCVI members said.
+“If the signal the government is trying to send is that a booster for over-50s – in the already vaccinated – can prevent the range of pressures on the NHS this winter, forcing some restrictions to contain infections, then that’s simply wrong,” one of the JCVI members said.
 The second JCVI figure said the basis for the programme appeared to be “political, not clinical” in nature.

 Government health sources said they do not know yet what the effects of the booster programme will be on hospitalisation rates due to a current lack of real-world data, but have “every reason to believe that it’ll be good”.

-The JCVI’s recommendation has been drawn from a number of encouraging clinical studies, including the Cov-Boost study, which showed that there is a several-fold increase in antibodies after a third vaccine dose.
+The JCVI’s recommendation has been drawn from a number of encouraging clinical studies, including the COV-Boost study, which showed that there is a several-fold increase in antibodies after a third vaccine dose.

 The ongoing administration of booster jabs in Israel, where hospitalisations now appear to be falling after the country’s latest wave of infections, has also raised hope among officials that the UK’s own programme will be effective in maintaining high protection levels this winter.

 A study published by Public Health England on Tuesday has meanwhile found that there is “some indication” of waning protection against hospitalisation from 15 weeks after a second dose, in particular among recipients of the AstraZeneca vaccine.
-However, the analysis said, this reduction appears appears to be predominantly in clinical risk groups, such as the immunocompromised.
+However, the analysis said, this reduction appears to be predominantly in clinical risk groups, such as the immunocompromised.

 Professor Chris Whitty, speaking during Tuesday’s briefing, said “there is now reasonably good evidence that that is the case,” while Sir Patrick Vallance said the vaccines are generally holding up “very well” against hospital admissions and death.